calnix/solhints/src/ABI/ABI Encoding.md

 - first 4 bytes are function selector (F)
 - rest are encoded parameters (P)

-Raw transaction data does look like this: 0xFFFFPPPP...PPPP.
+Raw transaction data does look like this: `0xFFFFPPPP...PPPP`.

 ## Encode Data Before hashing

-keccak256():
+It is recommended to encode input data before hashing.
+This ensures proper formatting and is especially important for protecting the integrity of the information.

+keccak256()

 - computes hash, which is always returned as a fixed-length `bytes32` value.
 - resulting hash is a string of hex characters (letters and numbers) that can be represented in hexadecimal format.

 ### keccak256 expects a byte array and nothing else

-So if your data is already of type bytes there is no difference
+If your data is already of type bytes there is no difference.

 ```java
 function equality() public pure returns (bool) {